authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

     ; HTTPS only
     ; commas within a URI (ASCII ; 0x2C) MUST be encoded

 l= location (URI; REQUIRED).
-The value of this tag is either empty indicating declination to publish, or a single URI representing the location of a brand indicator file.
+The value of this tag is either empty indicating declination to publish, or a single URI representing the location of a Brand Indicator file.
 The only supported transport is HTTPS.

     ABNF: